Session b5: Pseudo-absence and background data

 points(gbif_shrew_cleaned$decimalLongitude, gbif_shrew_cleaned$decimalLatitude, col='red', pch=19)

-You have already downloaded the climate data in session 2 and can simply read it back in.
+You have already downloaded the climate data at 10-min spatial resolution in session b2 and can simply read it back in.
 We crop it to European extent.

 library(geodata)